 Gambling is a form of entertainment for many individuals and a form of revenue for many governments and the gaming industry.

-Gambling is not meant to be a form of revenue for an individual.
+For most, gambling is not meant to be a form of revenue.

 It is helpful to remember that most forms of commercial entertainment (plays, concerts, dining out) have a price tag, a limited time frame, and the entertainment value is found in the activity itself.